-Member of the U.K. Healthcare Professions Council
+Registered with the U.K. Health & Care Professions Council

-Spoken Languages: English, Arabic
+Nationality: Oman | Languages: English, Arabic

 Clinical Interests: Paediatrics / Bunions / Plantar Fasciitis / Sports Injuries